Surya0144/Dynamic-calendar/README.md

 # Event Calendar React Component

-A flexible, interactive calendar component built with [v0](https://v0.dev/) UI components.
-This calendar provides multiple view modes, drag-and-drop event management, and a clean, responsive interface.
+Dynamic Calendar is a modern, customizable React component designed to simplify event scheduling and management in web applications.
+Built with TypeScript and leveraging [v0](https://v0.dev/) UI components, this calendar offers a clean user experience with support for multiple views (Month, Week, Day, Agenda), drag-and-drop event management, event color coding, and responsive design.
+It is ideal for building dashboards, productivity tools, or any project that needs an interactive calendar.

 ## Features